 All certificates are automatically upgraded whenever the Replicated install script is re-run and triggers an upgrade of the installed version of Kubernetes.
 For example, upgrading Replicated from 2.37.1 to 2.38.0 would upgrade Kubernetes from 1.13.5 to 1.15.3, which would cause all certificates to be rotated.

-Use the following commands on all master nodes to monitor and rotate certificates as needed:
+Use the following commands on all primary nodes to monitor and rotate certificates as needed:

 kubeadm alpha certs check-expiration